 - frame (head to Hobby Lobby with your coupon)

 - Print a HUGE engineer print from your favorite online office supply store.
-Are you familiar with Engineer prints that you can get suuuuuuuper cheap from online office supply stores?
-It is my new favorite way to print oversized black and white printables for CHEAP!
-We printed this calendar print at Staples.com – an 24×36 print is only $3.49 AND it’s often ready the same day or next-day!
+(Are you familiar with Engineer prints that you can get suuuuuuuper cheap from online office supply stores?
+We printed this calendar print at Staples.com.
+A 24×36 print is only $3.49 AND it’s often ready the same day or next-day!

 - Upload the calendar PDF and select the size you’d like.
 I always do the 24×36 since it is a standard frame size and it is easy to find frames without having them custom made.